wrightmat/wrightmat.github.io/obsidian/dnd/characters/Belashyrra.md

 #npc

-Gender: Non-Gendered
+Gender:: Non-Gendered
-Occupation: Daelkyr Lord
+Occupation:: Daelkyr Lord
-Race: Daelkyr
+Race:: Daelkyr

 Belashyrra is the Lord of Eyes, and resides in the Unseen Citadel.